NNPDF/nnpdf/doc/sphinx/source/tutorials/polarized_fits.rst

    This will also be the PDF set to be used to compute observable predictions during the fit.

-Instead, the unpolarized PDF set to be used to compute observable predictions during data vs. theory comparisons or :math:`\chi^2` computations need to be specified under the ``datacuts`` entry:
+Instead, the unpolarized PDF set to be used to compute the `t0` covariance matrix need to be specified under the ``datacuts`` entry:

 .. code-block:: yaml

-  # Define the unpolarized PDF set to be used to compute predictions with validphys actions
   ...
   datacuts:
     t0pdfset: NNPDFpol11_100   # PDF set to generate t0 covmat